-Remote work, which was often shunned before as managers and leaders did not believe staff could be productive at home, or that innovation wasn’t possible if people weren’t in the same office, have come to realize this is not always the case.
+Remote work, which was often shunned before as managers and leaders did not believe staff could be productive at home, or that innovation wasn’t possible if people weren’t in the same office have come to realize this is not always the case.
 The biggest change we’re going to see is more remote working and less time in the office.
-With this change, comes different skill sets we’ve discussed in previous blog posts, and skills most of us have had to quickly develop or strengthen over the past few months.
+With this change comes different skill sets we’ve discussed in previous blog posts, and skills most of us have had to quickly develop or strengthen over the past few months.

 Working remotely means different people may work at a different pace or have differing schedules.
 Being able to adjust to these fluctuations will be more important than ever.
-Some team members may be in the office two days a week, while others three, and others only one every two weeks.
-Scheduling meeting, virtual or in-person, may become more difficult, but they will also come with more varied time slots than before.
+Some team members may be in the office two days a week, while others three, and others only once every two weeks.
+Scheduling meetings, virtual or in-person, may become more difficult, but they will also come with more varied time slots than before.

-While we will spend more time alone, team work and collaboration will only increase.
+While we will spend more time alone, teamwork and collaboration will only increase.
 We will need to understand our team members, how they react to criticism and direction, how and when to communicate with them, and how to work together.
-Going at it alone will become less and less of an option and because of remote working, the existing challenges of team work will only be exaggerated.
+Going at it alone will become less and less of an option, and because of remote working, the existing challenges of teamwork will only be exaggerated.

-We’re now all familiar with the various digital communication tools including Zoom, Microsoft Teams, Skype, and many others.
-However, new and more advanced technologies will emerge as will new methods and techniques.
-Methods of communication, data analysis, and strategy development will speed up and by spending less time in the office, we’ll need to learn these skills on our own.
+We’re now all familiar with the various digital communication tools, including Zoom, Microsoft Teams, Skype, and many others.
+However, new and more advanced technologies will emerge, as will new methods and techniques.
+Methods of communication, data analysis, and strategy development will speed up, and by spending less time in the office, we’ll need to learn these skills on our own.

 There are many other soft skills Covid is making us strengthen faster than we normally would with the 4IR.
-The key is for us to understand how much change is happening and that we need to adapt or we won’t succeed.
+The key is for us to understand how much change is happening and that we need to adapt, or we won’t succeed.

 We entering unchartered territory, so it’s even more important now to focus on strengthening our soft skills in order to handle the many, and probably unimaginable, challenges facing us in the coming years.